Google Scholar page

 - Lifetime Incomes in the United States Today, Work in Progress (with Greg Kaplan and Jae Song).

 - Understanding the Evolution of the U.S. Wage Distribution: A Theoretical Analysis* (with Burhanettin Kuruscu), Journal of European Economic Association, 2012, Vol. 10, No. 3, pp. 482-517.

 - A Quantitative Analysis of the Evolution of the U.S. Wage Distribution: 1970-2000* (with Burhanettin Kuruscu), NBER Macroeconomics Annual, 2009, Volume 24, pp. 231-276.

-- REVISED DRAFT: What Do Data on Millions of U.S. Workers Reveal About Life-Cycle Earnings Dynamics?
-(Substantially revised and expanded, Aug.
-3, 2016) (with Serdar Ozkan, Fatih Karahan, and Jae Song).
+- NEWLY REVISED (Feb 2019): What Do Data on Millions of U.S. Workers Reveal About Life-Cycle Earnings Dynamics? (with Fatih Karahan, Serdar Ozkan, and Jae Song).